 The Watchdog story also includes a list of related monitors so you can see the state of your monitors in the context of the reported issue.
 And Watchdog will suggest new monitors you can enable with a single click—shown in the screenshot below—to ensure that your team is notified of similar issues in the future.

 The newest Watchdog features are now generally available.
 If you’re already using Watchdog, you can begin using these new features right away—no setup required.
 For further information about Watchdog, see our documentation.
+You can also check out Watchdog Insights, which speeds up your investigation workflows by suggesting possible issues in data such as traces and logs.
 If you’re not already using Datadog, sign up to start a free 14-day trial.